Agnes Digital: Retirement

 On January 18, 2004, Agnes Digital's retirement ceremony was held at Kyoto Racecourse, where he ran his final race wearing the number 13 jersey he wore when he won the Mile Championship.
 In preparation for the retirement ceremony, he continued to undergo light training, and it was said that he was regaining the aura of his prime.
 His stable hand, Tamio Inoue, commented, "I wanted him to improve a little sooner, but maybe his improvement was slow because he was getting older.
 Things don't always work out that way."

 After his retirement, he was kept as a stud at Big Red Farm in Niikappu, Hokkaido.
-His first foals, Aim at VIP, Dream Signal, and Yamanin Kingly, debuted in 2007, placing him second in the new sire rankings behind Symboli Kris S. The following January 2008, Dream Signal won the Shinzan Kinen, marking the first victory for a foal in a Grade 1 race.
+His first foals, Aim at VIP, Dream Signal, and Yamanin Kingly, debuted in 2007, placing him second in the new sire rankings behind Symboli Kris S. The following January 2008, Dream Signal won the Shinzan Kinen, marking the first victory for a foal in a Graded race.
 In 2014, Kazenoko won the Japan Dirt Derby, marking the first victory for a foal in a Grade 1 race (JpnI).
-Like himself, he has also produced foals capable of both turf and dirt.
+Like himself, he has also produced foals capable of both turf and dirt such as Yamanin Kingly who won the Grade 2 Sapporo Kinen and Grade 3 Chunichi Shimbun Hai on turf whilst also grabbed the Grade 3 Sirius Stakes on dirt.

 He retired as a stud in 2020 and spent the rest of his life at the Tokachi Light Horse Agricultural Cooperative Association Stud Farm, but was euthanized on December 8, 2021, following an accident while out grazing.